Neuroimaging · Computational Methods · Brain Health

 TBI compounds this

 Moderate-to-severe TBI patients move more during scanning.
-Standard motion thresholds designed for healthy adults would exclude too much data.
-The pipeline needed parameters that account for the population — not just copy defaults from another modality.
+Standard motion thresholds designed for healthy adults or specific pathologies would exclude too much data, for ranges normal in TBI.
+The pipeline needed parameters that account for the population at the right stage of pre-processing, considering effects on dependent functions, modifications in intermediate inputs and outputs

 ASL Preprocessing — What Each Stage Does and Why It's There